panique/mini/README.md

 ## When installing in a sub-folder

 In case you run the script inside a sub-folder: Then the AJAX-calls will not work by default.
-To fix this, you'll need to add the folder's name to all paths in AJAX-calls in the `public/js/application.js`.
+To fix this, you'll need to add the folder's name to all paths in AJAX-calls in `public/js/application.js`.
 This will be fixed in future versions.

 ## Security

 The script makes use of mod_rewrite and blocks all access to everything outside the /public folder.
 Your .git folder/files, operating system temp files, the application-folder and everything else is not accessible (when set up correctly).
+For database requests PDO is used, so no need to think about SQL injection.

+## Goodies

+MINI comes with a little PDO debugger tool, making it easy to see your PDO statements.

 ## License